18 East 50th Street: Facade

 The facade is made of terracotta interspersed with random ashlar in varying colors.
 The only facade visible to the public, on 50th Street, is divided horizontally into three sections, with double-height arcades (sometimes characterized as loggias) at the base and top.
 The loggia at the base consists of three pointed arches, flanked by a service entrance on the far left and an office entrance on the far right.
 The arches have been modified with storefront windows but retain Hampton Shops company insignia.
 The 50th Street facade had wrought iron work and stained glass windows, which resembled an entrance into a medieval castle.
-At ground story, the facade was also designed with a cathedral window on the southern side.
+At the ground story, the facade was also designed with a cathedral window on the southern side.

 A flagpole hangs from the top of the arcade and two more from the top of the second story (the floor directly above the arcade).
 The intermediate stories on 50th Street are treated as subdivided vertically into three bays, each with a pair of windows.
 The windows on each different story are separated by spandrels with Gothic tracery.
 The top story has round pointed arches as well as finials.

 At the time of the building's completion, the side facades were visible from the nearby avenues and contained store advertisements.
 According to Embury, the side facade was "agreeable in itself, of balanced character", with a design complementing the main facade.
 The east facade was obscured with the construction of 444 Madison Avenue in 1931, while the west facade was blocked by 623 Fifth Avenue, completed in 1990.
 Small portions of the western and eastern facades remain visible at the top.